scott-huberty/amica-python/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

 # AMICA-Python
-### Yes, it's fast.

 A Python implementation of the [AMICA](https://sccn.ucsd.edu/~jason/amica_a.pdf) (Adaptive Mixture Independent Component Analysis) algorithm for blind source separation, that was originally [developed in FORTRAN](https://github.com/sccn/amica) by Jason Palmer at the Swartz Center for Computational Neuroscience (SCCN).

-AMICA-Python is pre-alpha but is tested against the Fortran implementation and is ready for test driving.
+AMICA-Python is alpha but is correctness tested against the Fortran implementation and is ready for test driving.

 | Python | Fortran |
 |--------|---------|